C0D3X-25/Project_Dice/README.md

 Each character has a dice containing 10 capacities, which can be changed, upgraded, or modified.
 Characters also have feats, which can be beneficial or detrimental.

-### Stats
+### Attributes
-Stats are the core of the game and are used to determine the effectiveness of capacities and the eligibility to equip items.
+Attributes are the core of the game and are used to determine the effectiveness of capacities and the eligibility to equip items.
 They range from -10 to 20, with -10 being the worst and 20 being the best.
 The average is around 2.
-Stats cannot go below -10, and values above 20 are only possible with items.
+Attributes cannot go below -10, and values above 20 are only possible with items.

 ### Feats
 Feats are passives that provide bonuses or effects to characters in combat.